yokosogithub/GeoGit/doc/manual/source/exploring.rst

 	.
 	.

-You can see that the ``cat`` object includes the bounding box and SRS of the feature, and also the IDs corresponding to the feature itself and its feature type.
+You can see that the ``cat`` object includes the bounding box and SRS of the feature, and also the Id's corresponding to the feature itself and its feature type.

 In the case of specifying a single feature, the output of the ``cat`` command contains just the feature data, while the ``show`` command also prints the names of the corresponding fields, taken from the associated feature type.

 ::

-	$geogit cat HEAD:parks/parks.1
+	$ geogit cat HEAD:parks/parks.1
 	id    ff51bfc2a36d02a3a51d72eef3e7f44de9c4e231
 	FEATURE
 	STRING    Medford School District